 Go for Opera!

 Opera Mariposa brought a hit European concert to Canadian shores, showcasing international sopranos Heidi Muendel and Nancy Hasiuk (fresh from concert tours in Spain and Germany) performing alongside soprano Robin Hahn, baritone Andrew Greenwood and pianist Angus Kellett.

 Prima Donna: A celebration of women in opera

-In partnership with the City of Richmond, Opera Mariposa highlighted women in opera (and debuted music from a new female-composed opera, Alma) in two performances featuring award-winning sopranos Allison Cociani, Robin Hahn, Jacqueline Ko and Kathryn Nickford and pianist Angus Kellett.
+In partnership with the City of Richmond, Opera Mariposa highlighted women in opera (and debuted music from a new feminist opera, Alma) in two performances featuring award-winning sopranos Allison Cociani, Robin Hahn, Jacqueline Ko and Kathryn Nickford and pianist Angus Kellett.

 Dido and Aeneas + La serva padrona